misakey/backend/docs/content/endpoints/auth_flow.md

 - the identity linked to the given identifier has no linked account.
 - the end-user has provided a valid login session corresponding to a previous ACR 1 authentication.

-:information_source: The authorization server might return first an `emailed_code` authn step in order to proove the user owns the identifier.
+:information_source: The authorization server might return first an `emailed_code` authn step in order to prove the user owns the identifier.
 :mag: The `account_creation` will then come as a second authn step as a [More Authentication Required Response](http://localhost:1313/endpoints/auth_flow/#622-the-more-authentication-required-response).
 :information_source: This step is skipped if the end-user has provided a valid login session corresponding to a previous ACR 1 authentication.